Edgar Allan Poe activities should awaken students to this memorable author.

 Teachers enjoy teaching Poe’s stories, and we can meet standards with his work.

 Approaches vary: American author, dark romantic author, original author of the horror genre.
 Today’s students recognize his work from shows such as “Wednesday” (the fun show as a spin on “The Adam’s Family”).
-Other teachers use his work around spooky autumn.
+Other teachers use his work around spooky autumn or Halloween.

 Poe Biography Movie

 Since students find Poe’s life intriguing, I spend time giving them background knowledge.
-Once upon a time, students and I conducted a web search about questions with his life, but students watched clips of the move anyway, so I developed a viewing guide to watch the documentary together.
+Once upon a time, we conducted a web search about questions with his life, but classes watched clips of the move anyway, so I developed a viewing guide to watch the documentary together.

 - Poe’s early life—his biological and adoptive parents.